 Kishore is 61 years old, born in Naga-Philippines with deafness.
 He also developed an anxiety disorder at a young age.
 He obtained a high school diploma in the Philippines and studied Introductory Accounting while living in New Jersey.
 With discipline and dedication, he became proficient in Microsoft applications and accounting-related programs.
-Before receiving employment assistance, Kishore worked as a data entry and office clerk for 20 years in California.
+Before receiving employment assistance, Kishore worked as a data entry and office clerk for 20

-Kishore came to Goodwill in need of assistance with job placement services.
-He can communicate with guttural sounds and speak basic words in English.
-With the use of a hearing aid device, Kishore can hear limited sounds.
-But these challenges did not stop him, he had goals and was ready to pursue a betterpaying job.
-He required the assistance of an ASL interpreter during job interviews, training, and communication in general.
+Kishore came to Goodwill in need of assistance with job slavement services the can communicate with guttural sounds and speak hasic words in English.
+With the use of a hearing aid tevice, kishore can hear limited sounds.
+But these challenges did not stop him, he had goale and was ready to pursue a better paying job the required the assistance of an ASE interpreter althing job interviews, training, and communication in general.

-In 2022, Kishore began working full-time, with full benefits at Akerman Law Company.
-He has demonstrated exemplary dedication and effort.
-Rick Gutierrez, a senior supervisor at Akerman, says that Kishore has added value to the company's office operations and is always ready to assist using his technical savviness.
-He is highly dependable, a quick learner, and an excellent team player.
-In a few words, the supervisor said, "Kishore is a breath of fresh air to Akerman."
+In 2022, Inshore began working full time, with full benefits at Akerman Law Company, the has demonstrated exemplary dedication and effort 1818, antierrez, a senior supervisor at Akerman, says that Richore has added value to the company's office operations and its always ready to assist uging his technical advances.
+He is highly dependable, a quick learner, and an excellent team player, he a few words, the supervisor said.

-Kishore says he "is very satisfied with his job, his supervisors and overall management style, and that he appreciates the values and ethics of Akerman, as well as the professional services he received from Goodwill staff."
+'Kishore is a breather fresh air to Akerman."

-Thomas Arteaga is 30 years old, polite, soft-spoken, and wellmannered.
-As a child, Thomas suffered from frequent ear infections and required multiple ear surgeries.
-At 8 years old, he was diagnosed with ADHD.
-Thomas was known at school for quickly getting confused and having daily behavioral outbursts.
-At age 17, Thomas was diagnosed with Autism, Pervasive Developmental Disorder-not Otherwise Specified, and Asperger's Syndrome, along with other Orthopedic disabilities, Asthma, and Inattentive Behavior.
+kishore says he "is very sayshed with his job, his supervisors an overall management style, and that he appreciates the values and ethics of Akerman, as well as the professional scrutces he received from Goodwill staff."

-Thomas received employment services from Goodwill of South Florida from 2017 to 2022.
-He had been struggling to find a steady job.
-With the assistance of Goodwill south Florida, he began working at Best Buy.
-His manager reported that Thomas was easily confused and had difficulty with multitasking.
-After a few sessions of occupational counseling and job coaching techniques, Thomas began to show improvement in the quality of his work and his ability to concentrate on a task.
-His supervisor describes him as a goal-driven employee who requires support and coaching but who also has made significant improvements while meeting most of the demands of his job.
-He recently promoted Thomas to full-time and increased his salary rate.
+homas Arteaga is 30 years old, polite, soft spoken, and wellnannered: As a child, Thomas suffered from frequent ear nections and required multiple ear surgeries.
+At 8 years old, e was diagnosed with ADHD.
+Thomas was known at school for uickly getting confused and having daily behavioral outbursts, it ages 17.
+Thomas was diagnosed with Autism, Pervasive pevelopmental Disorder not Otherwise Specified, and Asperger's yeldoone, the work of the other Orthopedic disabilities, Asthma, and homas received employment services from Goodwill of South lerida from 2017 to 2022.
+He had been struggling to find a teady job.
+With the assistance of Goodwill south worlda, he egan working at Best Buy.
+His manager reported that Thomas as easily confused and had difficulty with multitasking.
+After few respirators of coupational counseling and job coaching activities.
+Thomas began to show improvement in the quality is work and his ability to concentrate on a task.
+His supervisor escribes him as a goal driven employee who requires support and courseling but who also has made agnificant improvements this meeting more at the demands of his job the ecoupty to more of the demands of his saturation to built time and increased his saturation when as a forting wery hind to version by the saturation of the consistent encouragement and promoting from his papers.
+Howas its about the first him and increased his saturation of the Goodwill Hope and Opportunity